Visa France

 How do I obtain a visa to study in France?

-If you are planning to study in France, obtaining a visa is the first step in your journey.
-The first step is to apply for a long-stay visa for students, also known as a "Visa de long sรฉjour pour รฉtudes".
+If you're planning to study in France, obtaining a visa is the first step in your journey.
+The first step is to apply for a long-stay visa for students, also known asLong-stay student visa".
 This visa allows you to stay in France for a period of three to twelve months.

 Which countries require a visa for France?

-Visa applications concern most foreigners who are not nationals of the following countries or areas: European Union, Switzerland, Liechtenstein, Iceland and Norwaydepending on the length of stay.
+Visa applications concern most foreigners who are not nationals of the following countries or areas: European Union, Switzerland, Liechtenstein, Iceland and Norwaydepending on the length of your stay.

 In dark blue : Schengen area

-In light blue : Other EU members and territories of Schengen countries outside the Schengen Area
+In light blue : Other EU members and territories of Schengen countries outside the Schengen area

-In green: Visa not required for short stays in the Schengen area, generally 90 days out of a 180-day period.
+In green : Visa not required for short stays in the Schengen area, generally 90 days out of a 180-day period.

-In light gray: Visa required to enter the Schengen area, and to transit through certain Schengen countries in certain cases.
+In light gray : Visa required to enter the Schengen area, and to transit through certain Schengen countries in certain cases.

 Which countries require no visa to visit France?